Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Introduction

-As a case study, we focus on the aforementioned \aann{} construction, although we highlight how the methods used here could serve as a blueprint for work on other rare grammatical phenomena.
-Our method is to train different instantiations of a standard transformer model on the 100M-word BabyLM corpus, which we systematically manipulate---via removal and replacement---to shed light on the extent to which frequent and related phenomena encountered during training can give rise to abstractions that allow for generalizations in LMs.
-To test for generalization, we subjected our different LMs to a series of acceptability tests on sentences which do not appear in the training corpus and which specifically target the special properties of the \aann{} construction.
-This approach of training on a systematically manipulated corpus has been fruitfully used to debias models \citep{lu2020gender,hall-maudslay-etal-2019-name}, study whether LMs rely on lexical knowledge in learning syntactic rules \citep{wei-etal-2021-frequency}, explore the effect of permuting words on pretrained models \citep{sinha-etal-2021-masked}, and test whether LMs can learn languages judged to be hard for humans \citep{kallini2024mission}, among others.
-Our experiments yielded three main findings, summarized below.
+As a case study, we focus on the aforementioned \aann{} construction, although we highlight how the methods used here could serve as a blueprint for work on other phenomena.
+Our method is to train different instantiations of a transformer model on the 100M-word BabyLM corpus, which we systematically manipulate---via removal and replacement---to explore how frequent and related phenomena encountered during training facilitate generalization behavior in LMs.
+To test for generalization, we subjected our LMs to a series of acceptability tests on sentences which do not appear in the training corpus and which specifically target the special properties of the \aann.

+This approach of training on a systematically manipulated corpus has been used to debias models \citep{hall-maudslay-etal-2019-name,lu2020gender}, explore the effect of permuting words on pretrained models \citep{sinha-etal-2021-masked}, and test whether LMs can learn languages judged to be hard for humans \citep{kallini2024mission}.
+It is also becoming a fruitful method for giving \textit{causal} answers to questions about syntactic learning in language models, including hypotheses about learning subject-verb agreement \citep{wei-etal-2021-frequency}, the acquisition of negative polarity items \citep{jumelet-etal-2021-language,weber-etal-2021-language}, subject-auxiliary inversion \citep{warstadt2022artificial}, and the English passive alternation \citep{leong2024testing}.
+Using this ``filtered pretraining'' method, \citet{patil2024filtered} find evidence of syntactic generalization underlying models' success on syntactic benchmarks.
+While this related work has largely focused on ubiquitous linguistic structures (e.g., passives, subject-verb agreement, etc.), we specifically zero in on a rare construction to explore learning in the linguistic ``long tail'', where there is relatively little evidence available in the input.